 Location field.
 Use the string obtained in the Encrypt TLS Key Using Blindfold chapter.
 Select

-Base64 as the secret encoding type.
+EncodingNone as the secret encoding type which is default.

 Applying the above configuration enables the Virtual Host with a TLS key encrypted with Blindfold.